Emergent BioSolutions Announces 2021 Financial Guidance, Provides Preliminary 2020 Results

 - Reports preliminary 2020 total revenues of $1.55 billion at the midpoint and Adjusted EBITDA of $635 million at the midpoint, both at or above prior guidance given in November 2020

 GAITHERSBURG, Md., Jan.
-10, 2021 (GLOBE NEWSWIRE) -- Emergent BioSolutions Inc. (:EBS) today announced its financial forecast for 2021 and selected preliminary unaudited financial results for 2020.
+10, 2021 (GLOBE NEWSWIRE) -- Emergent BioSolutions Inc. (NYSE:NYSE:EBS) today announced its financial forecast for 2021 and selected preliminary unaudited financial results for 2020.

 “In a year full of unprecedented challenges due to the pandemic, the Emergent team’s unwavering commitment produced incredible results,” said Robert G. Kramer, president and chief executive officer.
 “Operationally, we rapidly responded to our customers’ needs, and financially, we delivered record revenue and earnings.
 We are proud to be a leader in the growing public health threat market, enabled by our development and manufacturing expertise, successful public-private partnerships, and broad portfolio of products and CDMO services.
 We look forward to continuing to execute on our strategy and building on the momentum created in 2020 across all four of our business units.”